ibm-cloud-docs/containers/cs_dedicated.md

 ### Creating persistent storage
 {: #dedicated_apps_volume_claim}

-To review options for creating persistent storage, see [Persistent data storage options for high availability](cs_storage_planning.html#persistent).
+To review options for creating persistent storage, see Persistent data storage options for high availability](cs_storage_planning.html#persistent_storage_overview).
 To request a backup for your volumes, a restoration from your volumes, a deletion of volumes, or a periodic snapshot of file storage, you must [open a support ticket](/docs/get-support/howtogetsupport.html#getting-customer-support).

 If you choose to provision [file storage](cs_storage_file.html#predefined_storageclass), choose non-retain storage classes.
 Choosing non-retain storage classes helps prevent orphaned persistent storage instances in IBM Cloud infrastructure (SoftLayer) that you can remove only by opening a support ticket.